thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

   * CRN for parents

-  * Contact details for emergency contacts and adults who will also be collecting children from centre (Names, Address, and Telephone numbers).
+  * Contact details for emergency contacts and adults who will also be collecting children from centre (Names, Address, and Telephone numbers, Email Address, Copy of IDs).
 Please note you are required to have a minimum of two people as authorised nominees

-  * Employer’s name, address and telephone number (both parents)
+  * Employer’s name, address, email address and telephone number (both parents)

   * Doctor & Dentist: name, address and telephone number